Long time existence for the bosonic membrane in the light cone gauge: Energy estimates of the linearized equation

 Then equation (\ref{E1-2}) can be rewritten as

 It follows from (\ref{E1-1R1}) that

 which implies that system (\ref{E2-1}) is equivalent to

-Since we assume that $\gamma(u_0)_{cd}$ is a degenerate Riemannian metric, system (\ref{E2-1R1}) is a degenerate quasi-linear wave equation.
-Linearizing quasi-linear degenerate wave equation (\ref{E2-1R1}) around $v$ leads to the following linearized equation with an external force
+Since we assume that $\gamma(u_0)_{cd}$ is a degenerate Riemannian metric, system (\ref{E2-1R1}) is a degenerate quasi-linear wave system.
+Linearizing quasi-linear degenerate wave system (\ref{E2-1R1}) around $v$ leads to the following linearized system with an external force

 where